btimby/convert-document/README.md

 curl -o out.png -F 'path=/path/to/file.doc' http://localhost:3000/preview/
 ```

-`PVS_WIDTH` & `PVS_HEIGHT` - These options provide the default width and height of generated PNG previews.
+`PVS_DEFAULT_WIDTH` & `PVS_DEFAULT_HEIGHT` - These options provide the default width and height of generated PNG previews.
 If the caller omits `width` and `height` parameters to the service, these defaults are used.

 `PVS_MAX_WIDTH` & `PVS_MAX_HEIGHT` - These options provide the maximum allowable `width` and `height` that a user can request.